For further information you can download the educational resources below.

 Sport and exercise booklet

-Our Sport and exercise booklet is written primarily for parents, but it will also be useful for young people with single ventricle heart conditions and teachers.
-It aims to give overall guidance for leisure and school sports and exercise, and includes a chart which can be used by individual families to give an up-to-date personalised picture of what is safe for them.
+Our Sport and exercise booklet is written for young people with half a heart, parents, teachers and club leaders.
+It aims to give overall guidance for leisure and school sport and exercise, and includes a chart which can be used by individuals to give an up-to-date personalised picture of what is safe for them.

 Living with anticoagulation

-This booklet aims to equip parents and children with an understanding of why anticoagulation is needed, how to manage it on a day-to-day basis and what the associated risks are.
+This booklet aims to equip parents, children and young adults with an understanding of why anticoagulation medications to slow blood clotting are needed, how to manage it on a day-to-day basis and what the associated risks are

 Half a heart...Half the Energy plan